brianemery/hfr_cs_processing/README.md

 manuscript (suitable for use with MLE direction finding - more about this at a later time).

 2.0 (21 Oct 2021)
-Updates, improvements and new features related to an in-review paper.
+Updates, improvements and new features related to Emery et al. 2022.

+2.1 (1 June 2022)
+Updates including radial metrics, many code fixes and likely bug introductions.